Twocoolguy/BrickThrower/README.md

 - manager.registerEvents(new PrepareCraftListener(), this); move into "allow-guis" if stmnt.
 - Make FurnaceSmeltListener have less if statements inside of if statements.
 - InteractEntityListener add return after event is canceled so next if stmnt doesn't run
+- In creative mode make sure it doesnt do kb or dmg
+- when a player is blocking with a shield they should not take kb or damage from bricks.
 # Bug test time!
 - Need to test on all versions the plugin can be used on.
 - Need to test to make sure there are no bugs with any config option,